seannybgoode/LibGDXVideoSample/README.md

 # libGDX-EvolveLiteMediaPlayerLibrary version 0.1.5

-EvoLMPL - Written by Sean Brophy, courtesy of Evolve Interactive Inc. sean@evolveinteractive.ca
+EvoLMPL - Written by Sean Brophy sjbrophy.eastvan@gmail.com

 The Evolve Lite Media Player Library represents a lightweight media player library designed to permit playing media files from within a libGDX instance.
 It is unknown if this will work on Andriod/mobile